 Tenor refers to the period or amount of time left for fully settling a loan until the financial contract defining its terms and conditions expires.

-Top Level Domain (TDL) is among the highest ranking domain type in the hierarchical Domain Name System of the Internet (DNSI).
+Top Level Domain (TDL) is among the highest ranking domain types in the hierarchical Domain Name System of the Internet (DNSI).
 Examples include the domain name extensions .com, .info, .net, and .org.

 Top of the Funnel (TOFU) refers to the top and biggest portion of a sales or marketing funnel where prospects enter a screening process until only the leads most inclined to purchase are left.
 It is also a descriptive term for prospects (raw leads) that have shown initial interest in a service or product as a result of inbound marketing and outbound customer engagements.